paylike/plugin-prestashop/README.md

 # [DEPRECATED] PrestaShop plugin for Paylike

 This plugin is no longer maintained.
-See our Magento plugins for:
+See our Prestashop plugins for:

 - [1.7.*](https://github.com/paylike/plugin-prestashop-1.7)
 - [1.6.*](https://github.com/paylike/plugin-prestashop-1.6)